Everyone is different so each person heals unique to one another. So common sense says keep is simple.

 99.9% of infection comes from the client once they have left the tattoo studio.
 The laws and requirements used by licensed shops prevent any chance of infection.
 The main cause of tattoo infection comes from cell phones, car keys, pets and your bedding.
 These are things that often don't get proper disinfecting, if at all.

-Remove bandage after 1 hour-24 max, unless it is a Saniderm type product then do as directed on the box, or by your artist.
+Remove bandage after 1 hour-24 max, unless it is a Saniderm type product then do as directed by your artist.

 Immediately wash tattoo with your hand and soap and water.